 Our behavioral results and model provide strong evidence that gain control in the auditory system shapes patterns of behavioral performance.
 To more directly assess the role of gain control in auditory cortex in shaping

 behavior, we leveraged the design of our background sounds to estimate the gain of cortical neurons using a generalized-linear-nonlinear model (gLN).
 Briefly, we estimated the spectrotemporal receptive fields (STRFs) of individual cortical neurons using generalized linear regression and convolved them with the stimulus spectrogram to generate linear predictions of cortical activity (Figure 5a, panels 1-3).
-We could then compare the linear prediction to the observed firing rate elicited by the background to estimate the nonlinearity of each neuron in high and low contrast (Figure 5a, panel 4).
+We could then compare the linear prediction to the observed firing rate elicited by the background to estimate neural gain control by fitting the nonlinearity of each neuron in high and low contrast (GC model, Figure 5a, panel 4).
+For comparison, each neuron was fit in a similar fashion using a single, static nonlinearity (static model, Figure 5a, panel 4).
 This modeling strategy allowed us to estimate cortical gain during different periods in the task, and assess how gain is related to behavioral performance.